|

 baton.
 Alec geared himself up and stepped across the narrow web of planks

-to the central arena before the practice match went on with him as unexpected
+to the central arena before the practice match went on with him as an

-than risking falling off the struts, but he managed to hook the ball several
+rather than risking falling off the struts, but he managed to hook the

 Then he got the chance to really show off.
 He was a long way from the

-goal, but he had a clear view of it, and he swung the bâton strongly
+goal, but he had a clear view of it.
+He swung the bâton strongly

 and surely and sent the ball flying like a small cannonball.
 The goalkeeper